After a Horrible Car Crash, Her Odds of Survival Were Just 100 to One

 Henry Rodriquez, a vacationing Army lieutenant trained in emergency medicine, was driving on the same highway not far behind the Mitsubishi and pulled over instantly when he saw the wreck.

 While his wife calmed the trapped and terrified Jeremy, Rodriquez worked swiftly.
 One wrong move could have left Molei dead or paralyzed.
 Protecting her head and neck, he carefully extracted her from the twisted wreckage—“scrap metal,” he said at the time—and laid her on the road by the side of the car, covering her with coats to keep her warm.

 For 45 harrowing minutes, as snow whirled down from the ink black sky, Rodriquez pounded her chest to bring her heart back to life.
 As the ambulance rushed to her, she showed flickers of consciousness and movement.
 Those signs would soon be gone.
 The fact that she made it to Lakewood’s St. Anthony Hospital alive was a miracle.
-Learn the 5 things you should never do in an emergency.

 By the time her mother, Mo Wright, finally saw her, Molei had sunk into a coma and was hooked up to a half-dozen tubes and machines.
 The doctors could tell Mo almost nothing beyond the obvious: It was extremely serious.
 At any moment, fever, infection—anything—could carry her off.
 And even if her body stabilized, her brain might never recover.